 Quinoa with Celery and Mushrooms

-I can just hear someone shouting “Oh, no, not quinoa again,” but this is really good.
-I made it for friends who cannot eat onions or garlic.
+I made this quinoa for friends who cannot eat onions or garlic.
 Looking around for a solution, I found that my freezer had two plastic containers of Boletus mushrooms that I had picked, cooked, and frozen in the summer.
 If - as is probable - fresh Boletus are not available, use another good mushroom.
 Even if you don’t forage as I do, you will find an expanding selection of flavorful mushrooms in shops - labeled “wild” only to differentiate them from regular mushrooms.

 In a medium saucepan, bring the stock to a boil over high heat.